sourcehut-mirrors/chawan/doc/protocols.md

 ## Gopher

-Gopher is supported through the `adapter/protocol/gopher.nim` libcurl adapter.
+Gopher is supported through the `adapter/protocol/gopher.nim` adapter.
 Gopher directories are passed as the `text/gopher` type, and `adapter/format/gopher.nim` takes care of converting this to HTML.

 Gopher selector types are converted to MIME types when possible; note however,